 15. Have a Pajama Night Movie Watch Party—Without the Kids

-Turn on the tree and cozy up together under a blanket after bedtime.
-Pour yourself a festive drink and enjoy watching one of your holiday favorites films.
-Perhaps choose one that’s not necessarily kid-appropriate (i.e. Bad Santa), a classic favorite your kids may not fully understand (i.e. It’s a Wonderful Life), or an old stand-by you just want to enjoy without interruptions and snack requests.
+Turn on the tree lights and cozy up together under a blanket after bedtime.
+Pour yourself a festive drink and enjoy watching one of your favorite holiday films.
+Perhaps choose one that’s not very kid-appropriate (e.g., Bad Santa), a classic favorite your kids may not fully understand (e.g., It’s a Wonderful Life), or an old stand-by you just want to enjoy without interruptions and snack requests.

 16. Make a Family List of Gratitude and Goals

-The pandemic has certainly put a focus on the important things in life: family, health, and home.
+The past few years have certainly put a focus on the important things in life: family, health, and home.
 Talk about the things you’ve been grateful for this year and write them down.
 Even better, talk about some family goals and action plans for the new year.
 What are your family’s priorities?
 What are you looking forward to?
 Where do you want to focus your energy?
-My oldest has constant concerns about the Earth and all its creatures, so we’ve made a commitment to start composting as one small step our family can take to help the Earth in the upcoming year.
+Capture your family’s ideas so you can look back at the end of next year and celebrate what you’ve accomplished.